 A leopard shark lying on the seabed at Maratua

-The area has become known as one of the ’sharkiest’ in Indonesia, and you can be sure of sightings of reef sharks and leopard sharks, and even hammerheads, threshers and whale sharks.
+The area has become known as one of the ’sharkiest’ in Indonesia, with regular sightings of reef sharks and leopard sharks, along with chances of hammerheads and threshers.
+Kalimantan also offers yet more incredible whale shark experiences.
 Add in the turtles, schools of barracuda, manta rays and beautiful reefs, and you soon realise why divers are prepared to make the long trip out to the islands.

 Probably the best location for shark encounters is Kakaban, where the reefs drop away sharply and are swept by strong currents – perfect conditions for schooling fish and bigger animals including leopard sharks, grey reef sharks and the occasional hammerhead shark.
 But don’t miss out on Maratua at the edge of the continental shelf.
 The atoll’s single channel concentrates the currents and huge amounts of fish life, including sharks and a truly monstrous school of barracuda.